Can a Non-UK Resident Be a Director of a UK Limited Company? – 2026 Guide

 Incorpuk confirm there’s no geographic hurdle to being a director, only standard eligibility rules.

-4. New in 2025: Mandatory Identity Verification (ECCTA)
+4. New since November 2025: Mandatory Identity Verification (ECCTA)

-Until recently you could appoint “Darth Vader” as a director and nobody double-checked.
+Until recently, you could appoint “Darth Vader” as a director and nobody double-checked.
 Those days are gone.
 The Economic Crime and Corporate Transparency Act 2023 introduces strict ID verification:

 All newly appointed directors—resident or not, must verify identity at (or before) appointment once the system goes live in autumn 2025.